LupoSun/luposun.github.io/content/Projec_0.md

 ---
-title: Project 0 — Becoming Friends with Your Camera
+title: "Project 0: Becoming Friends with Your Camera"
 tags:
   - CS280A
   - Proj0